 - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+The sub-fund may use financial derivative instruments for investment and hedging purposes.
 Derivatives are not used to achieve the environmental or social characteristics promoted by the financial product.